dssg/triage/docs/sources/experiments/cohort-labels.md

 ## Temporal Validation Refresher

-Triage uses temporal validation to select models because the real-world problems that Triage is built for tend to have a strong temporal correlation.
+Triage uses temporal validation to select models because the real-world problems that Triage is built for tend to evolve or change over time.
 Picking a date range to train on and a date range afterwards to test on ensures that we don't leak data from the future into our models that wouldn't be available in a real-world deployment scenario.
 Because of this, we often talk in Triage about the *as-of-date*: all models trained by Triage are associated with an *as-of-date*, which means that all the data that goes into the model **is only included if it was known about before that date**.
 For more on temporal validation, see the [relevant section in Dirty Duck](https://dssg.github.io/dirtyduck/#sec-4-2-2-1).

 ## What are Cohorts and Labels in Triage?